bobbingwide/oik-types/readme.txt

 Requires oik base plugin version 2.1-alpha or above and oik-fields v1.19 or above

 == Changelog ==
+= 2.0.0-beta-20191028 =
+* Changed: Add checkbox to allow oik-types to override the _builtin value,[github bobbingwide oik-types issues 19]
+* Tested: With WordPress 5.3-RC2

 = 2.0.0-beta-20191017 =
 * Fixed: Don't adjust orderby when the post_type is explicitly set to 'post',[github bobbingwide issues 9]
 * Changed: Added some simple PHPUnit tests for issues #5 and 16